 Second of all, each VPN has a different setup mode.
 Therefore, the installation process depends on both your router’s model and the VPN you want to deploy on it.

-- Purchase a VPN premium subscription (we recommend using Private Internet Access)
+- Purchase a VPN premium subscription (we recommend using PIA).

 If your Samsung Smart TV is configured to access the Internet through Ethernet (wired), it should be already online and protected by your VPN.